rivques/RPGPT/TUTORIAL.md

 ## Sign into your Nest account
 (if you're not using VS Code, connection to Nest is beyond the scope of this guide.
 I trust you.)

 Open VS Code, install the Remote SSH extensonand click the blue >< symbol in the bottom left corner.
 Click "Connect current window to host," then "Add new SSH host."
-Enter `ssh YOURNESTUSERNAME@YOURNESTUSERNAME.hackclub.app`.
+Enter `ssh NESTUSERNAME@NESTUSERNAME.hackclub.app`, replacing NESTUSERNAME with your Nest username.
 Hit enter, then enter again, then click "connect" in the notification in the bottom-right corner.
 A new window will open.
 Select "Linux" on the prompt, then "Continue".
 You should now find yourself logged into Nest.
 ## Fork and clone this repository
 Head to https://github.com/rivques/RPGPT (if you're not already here).
 Click "Fork" in the top right, then change "repository name" to whatever you'd like the name of your NPC to be, and hit "Create fork."
 Once your fork is create, hit the big green "Code" button, then copy the url.
-Head back into VS code and hit ``Ctrl+`​`` (that's the backtick) to bring up a terminal.
+Head back into VS Code and hit ``Ctrl+`​`` (that's the backtick) to bring up a terminal.
 Type `git clone URL`, replacing URL with what you just copied, and hit enter.
 Finally, open the folder from VS Code by heading to `File->Open Folder`, then selecting the repository you just cloned.
 ## Install dependencies
 In the terminal, type `npm i` and hit enter.
 ## Create .env